 |Turnaround time : 2-3 weeks|

 |Options : TFA removal, plate replication, purification, other upon request|

-sb-PEPTIDE offers different grades of quality controls.
-Possible quality controls are MS (mass spectrometry) to verify the presence of the expected sequence and LC-MS (liquid chromatography coupled to mass spectrometry).
+SB-PEPTIDE offers different grades of quality controls.
+Indeed possible quality controls are MS (mass spectrometry) to verify the presence of the expected sequence and LC-MS (liquid chromatography coupled to mass spectrometry).
 In addition to verify the presence of a peptide, LC-MS allows to determine the purity rate of the expected peptide.

-sb-PEPTIDE libraries also offers a wide range of modifications such as the incorporation non-natural amino acids, to restrict conformation by CLIPS technologies or disulfide bridges, to add groups such as Biotin or fluorescent dyes (FAM, TAMRA, ..) and many others.
+SB-PEPTIDE libraries also offers a wide range of modifications such as the incorporation non-natural amino acids, to restrict conformation by CLIPS technologies or disulfide bridges.
+Moreover, SB-PEPTIDE offers to add groups such as Biotin or fluorescent dyes (FAM, TAMRA, ..) and many others.
 We also offer heavy isotope labeling, so heavy peptides can be used for biomarker identification and quantification for instance.

 |1||Peptide cyclization, Disulfide bridges||Phosphorylation (pSer,pTyr,pThr)|

 |2||Isotope labeling (L,R, ..)||Non natural AA (met[O], cysteine CAM, ..)|